mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Therefore, approaches like requiring a "Centralization Considerations" section in drafts, gatekeeping publication on a centralization review, or committing significant resources to searching for centralization in protocols are unlikely to improve the Internet.

-Likewise, refusing to standardize a protocol because it does not actively prevent all forms of centralization ignores the very limited power that standards efforts have to do so.
+Refusing to standardize a protocol because it does not actively prevent all forms of centralization ignores the very limited power that standards efforts have to do so.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- fail to do so.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of centralization.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions.
 One framework for critical interrogations is offered by {{BACCHI}}, which can be adapted for centralization-related discussions: